 Here is how Paysafe is ranked on major review websites:

 - G2 Crowd: 4 stars out of 5

 - Capterra: 3 stars out of 5

 Aside from the complaints about Skrill, users repeatedly cited Paysafe’s unclear terms and conditions leading to surprise fees and service changes.
 Other reviewers said they found the software very difficult to learn how to use, and lamented that there was no offline functionality.

 In positive reviews, users touted Paysafe’s range of security features, timely payment processing, and assortment of payment solutions.

 If you are uncertain about Paysafe, here are some competitors you can compare their services to:

 Square doesn’t offer as many tools as Paysafe, but it is a straightforward and transparent service that can work for most small businesses.
-With Square POS, you can get POS and payment processing and only pay 2.75% on in-person credit card transactions (2.9% + $0.30 for ecommerce transactions).
+With Square POS, you can get POS and payment processing and pay 2.6% + $0.10 for in-person credit card transactions (2.9% + $0.30 for ecommerce transactions).
 Square also sells the hardware you need to accept magstripe, chip, and contactless payments.
 And if you need a digital wallet, Square Cash can work in conjunction with your POS.
 Essentially, you get fewer payment options, but a more reputable service.